 Land within the Goffs Campsite property is owned and managed by the Bureau of Land Management.
 The land is undeveloped desert and is used for livestock grazing.
 Land use is not expected to change in the near future.

 The former Goffs Campsite is located between the Piute Mountains to the east and the Fenner Valley and the Mojave National preserve to the west.
 The Mojave National Preserve is used by visitors for recreational activities such as off-highway vehicle driving, camping, hiking, and sight-seeing.

-The Corps of Engineers began investigating the former camp and maneuver area in 1993 through the Formerly Used Defense Sites, or FUDS, Program.
+The U.S. Army Corps of Engineers began investigating the former camp and maneuver area in 1993 through the Formerly Used Defense Sites, or FUDS, Program.
 The Goffs Campsite FUDS property has been divided into two projects: (1) Goffs Butte OE Disposal Areas and (2) Rifle and Pistol Ranges.
 This website provides information on both projects.